 2.4.2.12.
 Powerhouse.

 West PH Entrance.
-Operate entrance weirs W1 and W2.
+Operate entrance weirs W1 and W2 to maintain a gate crest of 8’ or greater below tailwater.
 W3 will be closed at 81’msl, but remain operational as backup to W1 and W2.

 East PH Entrance.
-Operate entrance weirs E2 and E3 to maintain a gate crest > 8’below tailwater, currently operated at 13’below tailwater.
+Operate entrance weirs E2 and E3 to maintain a gate crest of 8’or greater below tailwater, currently operated at 13’below tailwater.
 Weir E1 to be closed at 81' msl but will remain operational.
 At lower range of tailwater elevation, E1 may be operated manually at any depth to provide criteria entrance differential.

 Operate east ladder junction pool weirs at the following minimum depths in relation to east entrance tailwater surface elevation: JP6.......................... >7’